Towards standard imsets for maximal ancestral graphs: Main results

 \subsection{Standard imsets of simple MAGs}

-Unlike the standard imset of a DAG, it is often very hard to tell how to decompose this standard imset as sum of semi-elementary imsets, because the size and number of heads seems arbitrary.
-However, if we restrict the size of heads to two, we can show that its standard imset is always both combinatorial and perfectly Markovian with respect to $\G$.
+Unlike the standard imset of a DAG, it is often very hard to tell how to decompose this `standard' imset as a sum of semi-elementary imsets, because the size and number of heads seems arbitrary.
+However, if we restrict the size of heads to two, we can show that for any such MAG $\G$, its standard imset is always both combinatorial and perfectly Markovian with respect to $\G$.

 \begin{definition} A MAG $\G$ is said to be \emph{simple} if $\G$ contains no head with size more than two. \end{definition}